himalgnn/psd-to-html/README.md

 Initially a psd template of website is designed and then the HTML, CSS & JS Code is Written.

 # Deployment (Must Do)
-Website is only half completed so Download the website folder, open it in VSCode and use liveserver for opening the index.html and other html pages.
+Just Download the Website folder and deploy it in your server to access the website.

 # Screenshot of Initial Design
 ![](Screenshots/web.jpg)